microfarad-de/bootloader/README.md

 * Execute: `make atmega328_pro8`

 For other platforms:
-* Within the `Makefile` you can find make targets for compiling bootloaders for other platform types.
+* Within the `Makefile` you can find further targets for compiling bootloaders for other platform types.